MethanePowered/MethaneKit/Apps/Tutorials/03-ShadowCube/README.md

     }
 ```

-Shadow-map render target texture `frame.shadow_pass.rt_texture_ptr` is created for each frame using common setting with depth-stencil format taken from
+Shadow-map render target texture `frame.shadow_pass.rt_texture_ptr` is created for each frame using common setting with m_depth-stencil format taken from
 render context settings.
 Shadow-map texture settings also specify `Usage` bit-mask with `RenderTarget` and `ShaderRead`
 flags to allow both rendering to this texture and sampling from it in a final pass: